NREL/volttime/README.md

+**Volttime** enables running a VOLTTRON experiment/simulation at a specific but arbitrary date, hour, minute, second and at faster or slower than actual time.

 __This example setup assumes you know how to build and install volttron agents and have a basic understanding of the Volttron Driver Framework__